Zarqa Nawaz

-Biography
+Early life

 Zarqa Nawaz was raised in the Toronto area and attended Chinguacousy Secondary School.
-Initially, Nawaz planned to go to medical school and completed a Bachelor of Science degree from the University of Toronto.
+Initially, Nawaz planned to go to medical school and completed a Bachelor of Science degree from Erindale College at the University of Toronto, graduating in 1990.
 She completed a second degree in journalism at Ryerson Polytechnical Institute in 1992.

+Career

 She worked with CBC Radio, CBC Newsworld, CBC Television's The National, and CTV's Canada AM, and was an associate producer of several CBC Radio programs including Morningside.
 Her 1992 radio documentary The Changing Rituals of Death won multiple awards at the Ontario Telefest Awards.
 Stating that she became "bored of journalism," she took a summer film workshop at the Ontario College of Art & Design and began working as a filmmaker, using comedy to explore the relationships between Muslims and their neighbours in contemporary North America.
 She has described the goal of her production company, FUNdamentalist Films, as "putting the 'fun' back into fundamentalism."

 In a 2003 interview with Prairie Dog Magazine, Nawaz said her screenplay Real Terrorists Don't Bellydance was "inspired by movies like True Lies and Executive Decision."
 She describes it as a "new genre of film," a cross between a terrorist flick and a comedy: "I call it a 'terrordy.'"
 Her use of humour in the television series Little Mosque on the Prairie attracted media attention ranging from CNN and The Jerusalem Post to The Colbert Report even before it aired, prompting the CBC to broadcast it months ahead of its original schedule.

 In 2007, Nawaz created the internationally renowned CBC comedy series, Little Mosque on the Prairie, the world's first sitcom about a Muslim community living in the west.
 Little Mosque on the Prairie premiered to the highest ratings CBC ever had.
 The show went on to win a Gemini, and was nominated for Best Television Series – Comedy at the 2007 Directors Guild of Canada Awards.
 Internationally, Little Mosque won awards for Best International Television Series and Best Screenplay at the 2007 Roma Fiction Fest.
 In 2012, it made its American debut on Hulu, and is currently streaming on Amazon Prime.
 The Los Angeles Times said: "the genius of 'Mosque' is that the characters resonate with viewers all over the world."